TerribleBrad/Wind-of-Kine/README.md

 **Quests**:

 To make sure you never run out of things to do, Streamlined Skyrim is equipped with some incredible quests.
 Vigilant and Unslaad add some Soulsborne flavor.
 Project AHO for all you Dunmer lovers.
 Stendarr Rising for all the do-gooders of Skyrim.
+And finally Beyond Skyrim Bruma which offers a DLC sized amount of new content.
 Vanilla questlines are overhauled with At Your Own Pace which gives the Main Questline, Thieves Guild Questline, Bard's College Questline and The College of Winterhold Questline reasonable breaks allowing you to do other quests without feeling like there is a time crunch.

 **Followers**: